Higher congruences between newforms and Eisenstein series of squarefree level: Applications and examples

 and combining this with Eq. (\ref{TiJi}) yields the desired result. \end{proof}

-\subsection{Computational Examples}
+\subsection{Computational examples}

-We now compute Eisenstein congruences (away from $N$) for a selection of squarefree levels.
+We compute Eisenstein congruences for a selection of squarefree levels.
+To keep these computations to a manageable size, we actually compute congruences away from $N$ rather than $Np$.
+However, since a congruence away from $N$ is necessarily a congruence away from $Np,$ these computations suffice to show that the Eisenstein ideal $J_{\mathbb{Z}_p}$ is not locally principal.
+In fact, since Theorem \ref{princondition} is applicable in the case of the Eisenstein ideal $\tilde{J}_{\Z_p},$ which includes the generator $T_p-(1+p),$ these computations also establish examples where the local Eisenstein ideal $\tilde{J}_{\mathcal{\Z}_p,\mathfrak{m}_{\Z_p}}$ is non-principal.

 Recall from Section 1 that we want to compute congruences between the Hecke eigenvalues of weight 2 newforms $f_1,\dots,f_r$ of level $N_{f_i}$ dividing $N$ and the weight 2 Eisenstein series $E_{2,N}$.
 Since these forms are normalized eigenforms for all Hecke operators $T_\ell$ with $\ell\nmid N$ prime, this is equivalent to computing congruences between Fourier coefficients, i.e., congruences of the type for all primes $\ell\nmid N$.
 While the algorithm we use is discussed in more detail in Appendix \ref{algorithm}, we give a sample data entry and a brief explanation below.

 Each line of this table corresponds to a newform $f_i$ that represents its Galois orbit under $\mathrm{Gal}(\overline{\Q}/\Q)$.
 Column 1 gives the level $N_{f_i}$ of $f_i,$ and Column 5 gives the number of the Galois orbit of $f_i$ with respect to the internal MAGMA numbering.
 For each congruence, $\lambda_i$ is a prime ideal, above the prime $p\in\Z,$ in the ring of integers of the coefficient field $K_{f_i}$.
-Column 2 gives the exponent of each congruence, i.e., the value of $r$ in Eq. (\ref{congruencer}), and Coumns 3 and 4 give the ramification index and the order of the residue field, respectively, of the ideal $\lambda_i$ at $p$.
+Column 2 gives the exponent of each congruence, i.e., the value of $r$ in Eq. (\ref{congruencer}), and Columns 3 and 4 give the ramification index and the order of the residue field, respectively, of the ideal $\lambda_i$ at $p$.
 Note that to simplify calculations, we compute each congruence in the ring of integers of the individual coefficient field $K_{f_i}$.
 In particular, because ramification indices are multiplicative, we can easily translate this data into congruences modulo a uniformizer of the ring of integers in the composite coefficient field $E/\Q_p,$ as required by Proposition \ref{congruenceresult}.